EU AI Act · Regulation (EU) 2024/1689

 • External GRC Integration API — scoped, read-only REST/OpenAPI feed for organisations with the AI Register add-on enabled.

-Available on opt-in (per-organisation enablement)
+Available on opt-in (early access)

 • EU AI Act conformity assessments— one generic template plus 30 Member-State variants, with conditional paths for prohibited, high-risk, GPAI, transparency, FRIA, provider, and deployer scenarios.